 Section 3.5 (table 2) provides an analysis of the estimated expenditure incurred by the Council on independent professional interpreter services.
 A number of the Council directorates currently procuring this service are not within the existing Section 75 agreement of the Integrated Commissioning Fund.

-Approval of the report recommendation will therefore also be required from the Council in addition to Strategic Commissioning Board Members.
+Approval of the report recommendation is therefore also required from the Executive Cabinet of the Council in addition to Strategic Commissioning Board Members.

+Legal Implications:

-Legal Implications: (Authorised by the Borough Solicitor)
+(Authorised by Borough Solicitor)